-The Rust Belt, which is typically defined as states bordering the Great Lakes, including Ohio, Pennsylvania, Michigan, Illinois, and New York, accounted for more than 50 percent of the nation's manufacturing employment in 1950.
-That share declining chronically throughout the 1950, 1960s, and 1970s, until it has fallen to about 38 percent by 1980.
-This decline preceded the large shift to globalization that began around the mid-1980s, and that is widely believed to have negatively affected U.S. manufacturing.
-However, the timing of the Rust Belt's decline means that

-Alder et al. (2019) find that the historical use of the strike threat by Rust Belt unions accounts for about 2/3 of the decline of the Rust Belt's manufacturing employment share.
+The Rust Belt is typically defined as states bordering the Great Lakes, including Ohio, Pennsylvania, Michigan, Illinois, and New York.
+It accounted for more than 50 percent of the nation's manufacturing employment in 1950.
+That share declined chronically throughout the 1950s, 1960s, and 1970s, falling to about 38 percent by 1980.
+This decline preceded the large shift to globalization that began around the mid-1980s and that is widely believed to have negatively affected US manufacturing.
+However, the timing of the Rust Belt's decline means that Alder, Lagakos, and Ohanian (2014) find that the historical use of the strike threat by Rust Belt unions accounts for about two-thirds of the decline of the Rust Belt's manufacturing employment share.
 They also find that it accounts for much of the Rust Belt's failure to innovate at the same rate as non-Rust Belt producers.

 Their most striking conclusion is that in the absence of labor market conflict with unions, the Rust Belt's manufacturing employment share would have held steady at about 51 percent, even with stronger foreign competition.
 This is because globalization doesn't just replace domestic sales with imports but provides opportunities for competitive domestic producers to sell abroad, thus creating new markets.

-Schmitz (2002, 2005) studies how union work rules that severely limit the tasks that employees can perform in order to increase employment can depress worker productivity by 50 percent or more.
-These work rules can be as restrictive as not allowing a worker to perform minor maintenance on a machine, or change a light bulb.
-He shows that when iron ore producers were subjected to increased competition, union work rules were reformed to permit workers to perform more tasks, which doubled worker productivity.
+Galdón-Sánchez and Schmitz (2002) and Schmitz (2005) study how union work rules that severely limit the tasks that employees can perform in order to increase employment can depress worker productivity by 50 percent or more.
+These work rules can be as restrictive as not allowing a worker to perform minor maintenance on a machine or change a light bulb.
+They show that when iron-ore producers were subjected to increased competition, union work rules were reformed to permit workers to perform more tasks, which doubled worker productivity.

-Similarly, Holmes (1998) studies job creation and economic performance right at state borders, in which one state is relatively heavily unionized, and the state just across the border is a "right to work" state, which outlaws the union shop.
-He finds that employment growth over time is much higher in manufacturing plants in the right to work states very close to the border, than in manufacturing plants that are close to the border in the heavily unionized states.
+Similarly, Holmes (1998) studies job creation and economic performance right at state borders, in which one state is relatively heavily unionized and the state just across the border is a "right to work" state which outlaws the union shop.
+He finds that employment growth over time is much higher in manufacturing plants in the right-to-work states very close to the border than in manufacturing plants that are close to the border in the heavily unionized states.

-Union representation among private sector workers has declined from a high of about 35 percent in the early 1950s, to only around six percent today.
+Union representation among private-sector workers has declined from a high of about 35 percent in the early 1950s to only around 6 percent today.
 This likely reflects several economic shifts since World War II that have led today's workers to find union representation less attractive.
 Perhaps the most important factor is changes in competition.
-As described above, yesteryear's unions imposed significant economic inefficiencies within bargaining at a time when many United States producers faced little competition, either domestically or internationally.
+As described above, yesteryear's unions imposed significant economic inefficiencies within bargaining at a time when many American producers faced little competition, either domestically or internationally.
 But in today's increasingly competitive marketplace, any form of inefficiency threatens firm survival.
+The fact that public-sector unions have fared much more successfully than private-sector unions supports this competition view.
+In the public sector, there rarely is any competition among producers and providers of government services.
+Not surprisingly, union membership among publicsector workers is about 45 percent among local government employees (Ohanian 2011).